NaJ64/certificate-generator/README.md

+# Certificate Generator
-# Certificate Generator (Certificate Authority using OpenSSL and Node.js)
+A Certificate Authority using OpenSSL and Node.js

 ## Obtaining OpenSSL: